 Money for Charity

 I also thought this might be a great way to raise a bit of money for a charity.
-Free2Be is a local LGBT advocacy and youth services non-profit and I think their work is incredibly important in our community.
+The Shoals Diversity Center is an LGBT advocacy and youth services non-profit and I think their work is incredibly important in Alabama.
 Feel free to jump over there to their site and donate directly!

-So I’m selling the pieces from my 100 Day Project for $15 plus shipping and handling. $5 from each sale is going to Free2Be.
-I’m hoping I sell ALL THE DAYS so that I have a straight up $500 to donate to Free2Be.
+So I’m selling the pieces from my 100 Day Project for $15 plus shipping and handling. $5 from each sale is going to the Diversity Center.
+I’m hoping I sell ALL THE DAYS so that I have a straight up $500 to donate to them.